Discover Vasaparken: Stockholm’s urban oasis

 How to get there

 Public transport makes it simple to get to Vasaparken.
 The nearest metro stations, Odenplan and St. Eriksplan, are just a short walk away.
-Those who prefer to ride their bikes to explore the city can easily reach the park thanks to Stockholm’s vast network of bike paths.
+The park is easily accessible by bike thanks to Stockholm’s extensive bike path network.